-H VAR 18-02 Public hearing and consideration of a variance major amendment request for the reduction in the front setback from 20 feet to 8 feet for the construction of a carport at 205 Crabapple Drive in the R-1 single-family and duplex residential district.
+H VAR 18-02

+Public hearing and consideration of a variance major amendment request for the reduction in the front setback from 20 feet to 8 feet for the construction of a carport at 205 Crabapple Drive in the R-1 single-family and duplex residential district.
 The property is also known as Lot 23 Lakeview Heights Addition.
 The request is filed by Aaron Routon.
 The owners of record are Aaron and Emily Routon.
 The commission will consider a motion to rescind action taken on February 22, 2018.

 Scarcelli outlined the procedure for rescinding action taken at the February 22 meeting.
-Scarcelli explained that the applicant sought to appeal the decision on grounds of misinformation being spoken at the table, and this application can be revisited by the Planning Commission after passing a motion to rescind.
+Scarcelli explained that the applicant sought to appeal the decision on grounds of material fact and misinformation being spoken at the table.
+Scarcelli indicated typically the appeal can go straight to the assembly, but that in this case it seemed appropriate after discussion with the municipal clerk to address this matter at the planning commission if agreed.
+This application can be revisited by the Planning Commission after passing a motion to rescind.